luiz-antonio-ck/people-analytics/README.md

 <a><img src="https://github.com/luiz-antonio-ck/people-analytics/blob/main/Dismissal_over_time.png" /></a>

-First trimester -> 21 dismissal
+First trimester -> 21 dismissals
-Second trimester -> 70 dismissal
+Second trimester -> 70 dismissals

-It also broken down the hypotheses that in 2022 the enterprise was firing up too much, there is no significant increase in the line.
+It also breaks down the hypothesis that in 2022 the enterprise was firing up too much, and there is no significant increase in the line.

 ### Business A, the most resigned area

-After knowing the business A is most important area of the company, it is a bad sign to see as the most resigned area.
-This area has 21 of 54 (38,9%) resign within this period, even having only at average 23% of company's employees.
-This a strong alert to check why people are resigning.
+After knowing the business A is the most key area of the company, it is a bad sign to see as the most resigned area.
+This area has 21 of 56 (37,5%) resign within this period, even having only an average of 23% of the company's employees.
+This is a strong alert to check why people are resigning.

 <img src="https://github.com/luiz-antonio-ck/people-analytics/blob/main/Business_A.gif" alt="" style="max-width: 100%; display: inline-block;" data-target="animated-image.originalImage">

-... <em> under construction </em>
+... <em> under construction and not reviewed </em>